E-Nyamsuren/HATWidget/readme.md

 # RAGE: Making serious games with reusable software components

+## Workshop info
+The workshop is organized as part of the [Joint Conference on Serious Games 2018](http://www.jointconference-on-seriousgames.org/), November 7-8, 2018, Darmstadt, Germany.
+The conference program is [here](http://www.gamedays2018.de/index.php?id=1044&L=1).

+The workshop will be held on the second day of the conference (November 8, 2018) from 10:45AM until 12:30PM.

 ## Organizers
 The workshop is organized with the support of the [RAGE H2020 flagship project on (serious) game technologies](http://rageproject.eu/).
 You can contact persons below with questions regarding the workshop: